halberthong/Algorithms-and-Data-Structures/README.md

 ## Algorithms-and-Data-Structures

 ### Introduction
 This repository stores and presents my study in Algorithms and Data Structures.
+Each algorithm is verified by JunitTest with several test cases.

 ### Instruction
 Use ```sh execute.sh``` to compile and run Junit test.